 Following investigations confirming the widespread fraud and need for legal action to combat the nationwide opioid epidemic, the Department of Justice is taking action against fraudulent doctors and medical professionals in large numbers.
 Existing statutory regulations including the False Claims Act and Controlled Substance Act provide legal basis for both criminal and civil charges to combat both opioid crimes and billing fraud.

 For insurers who suspect billing fraud, contact the knowledgeable legal team at Parker, LLP Attorneys at Law.
-With a proven track record in detecting fraud, our attorneys are here to help stop your company from paying unnecessary claims.
+With a proven track record in detecting fraud, our insurance fraud attorneys are here to help stop your company from paying unnecessary claims.